lacolaco/acl/ACL.md

 **action**
 : What to do (e.g., `build()`, `test()`, `note()`).

+**readonly**
+: Function modifier indicating the function performs only read-only operations.
+Readonly functions cannot modify files, execute commands, or change system state.
+They can only read data, analyze information, and return insights.

 **Agent**
 : An AI assistant (e.g., Claude Code, Gemini CLI, GitHub Copilot) that interprets and executes ACL commands.